aimerykong/deepImageAestheticsAnalysis/README.txt

 We are releasing our codes/demo/dataset used in our project of image aesthetics analysis.
 This project is jointed done in Adobe Research and UCI.

-The AADB dataset is large (2.0GB), so we attach it to google drive.
-The link is https://drive.google.com/open?id=0BxeylfSgpk1MOVduWGxyVlJFUHM from where a small AADB can also be downloaded with resized images (256x256 pixel resolution, ~130MB).
+The AADB dataset is large (datasetImages.zip, 2.0GB), so we attach it to google drive.
+The link is https://drive.google.com/open?id=0BxeylfSgpk1MOVduWGxyVlJFUHM from where a small AADB can also be downloaded with resized images (256x256 pixel resolution, datasetImages_warp256.zip, 130MB).

 Technically, the rank loss is implemented in caffe, and the relevant code can be downloaded here.